Animesh Aich

-Personal life
+Early life and education

-Animesh Aich celebrates his birthday on February 8.
+Animesh Aich was born on February 8.
 He has a younger brother, named Anup Aich.
 Animesh studied sculpting at the Faculty of Fine Arts, University of Dhaka.

-Animesh has been dating actress Ashna Habib Bhabna since late 2010s.

 Career

 Aich joined an advertising company as a copy writer.
 Aich and some other contemporary directors such as Mostofa Sarwar Farooki, Tarek Shahriar, Nurul Alam Atique were involved with Jolchobi.
 Later he joined as an associate director in Cycle er Dana.
 He debuted in directing through a television drama named Kufa in 2002, for which he won the Meril-Prothom Alo Critics Choice award.
 In 2004, he won another Meril-Prothom Alo award for directing the television drama Chor Eshe Bhul Korechilo.

 In 2011, Aich co-directed the liberation war film Guerrilla (2011), starring Jaya Ahsan and Ferdous Ahmed.
 It became a major success, earning ten National Film Awards, including Best Art Director for Aich.
 Aich's next venture was the psychological thriller Zero Degree (2015), again starring Ahsan, along with Mahfuz Ahmed.
 The film was highly anticipated because of Aich's previous success, but critics were disappointed with his work.
 His subsequent release Voyongkor Sundor (2017) also opened to a negative reception.

 Aich first appeared as an actor in Lalon (2004) and Runaway (2012).
 In 2018, he played a supporting role in Anam Biswas's psychological thriller Debi, as the husband of Ahsan's character.
 Based on Humayun Ahmed's novel of the same name, the film was well-received by critics and became a box-office success.

 The web film Maya, directed by Aich, was released in 2024 on the steaming platform Deepto Play.
 Maya is based on Bibhutibhushan Bandyopadhyay's supernatural novel of the same name.